ttaubert/octoblog/source/_posts/2014-10-29-why-including-a-backup-pin-in-your-hpkp-header-is-a-good-idea.markdown

 your backup key.
 This backup RSA key should in no way be related to your first key, just generate a new one.

-A good advice is to keep this backup key pair (especially the private key) on your machine until you need it.
+A good advice is to keep this backup key pair (especially the private key) in a safe place until you need it.
 Uploading it to the server is dangerous: when your server is compromised you lose both keys at once and have no backup key left.